isomerpages/ura-lkywcp/_nomination/4-frequently-asked-questions.md

 **What type of demonstration projects are eligible?**

-A broad range of projects is accepted.
-Click here to view a non-exhaustive list of possible demonstration project types.
+A broad range of projects is accepted, such as:

+- Governance
+- Urban planning
+- Urban regeneration
+- Urban resilience
+- Disaster risk management
+- Environmental projects
+- Economic development initiatives
+- Transport/mobility
+- Social programmes
+- Smart city initiatives
+- Activities and programming

 The demonstration projects should illustrate the success of the city's overall master plan/ strategy, and relate to the creation of liveable, vibrant, and sustainable urban communities, and improve the quality of life for the residents.

 **Can demonstration projects be partially completed/implemented?**